Slonser/slonser.github.io/content/posts/email-attacks/index.md

 # Introduction
 This article will be dedicated to my research in the field of email service attacks, including all aspects related to email messages.

+# UPDATED

+This article presents vulnerabilities related to Microsoft services and C#.
+I am pleased to report that Microsoft is actively working on fixing them.
+I will update the article once the bugs are resolved.

 # Address
 ## Basics
 Let's start with the basics.
 Within the "From" header tag, the following types of structures exist: